+The fall of Granada in 1492 signified a new era for Spain.
+Isabel I of Castile and Fernando II of Aragon laid the foundation of the Spanish nation-state.
+Uniting their lands in military, diplomatic, and religious matters, the Catholic monarchs won back Granada from Boabdil.
+That same year, Columbus discovered the Americas, paving the way for the conquistadors to subjugate Central and South America.
 Meanwhile, trade with the Americas created new opportunities for the citizens of Santander.
 It became an important harbor during the Middle Ages when lucrative trade with the New World was established.
 It was also Castile’s route to the sea for its wool exports to northern Europe.
-Many of the lavish mansions built in Santander by merchants were funded by vast quantities of gold and silver which flowed across the Atlantic to Spain.
-The 17th century is known as Spain’s “Siglo de Oro” or Golden Age, a period of great artistic and literary achievement that conversely took place against a background of wars and economic deterioration.
+In addition, many lavish mansions built in Santander by merchants were funded by vast quantities of gold and silver, which flowed across the Atlantic to Spain.
+As a result, the 17th century is known as Spain’s “Siglo de Oro” or Golden Age, a period of outstanding artistic and literary achievement that conversely took place against a background of wars and economic deterioration.

 In the 18th century, Santander was finally awarded official city status by the Monarch Fernando VI in 1755.
 The Bourbon Monarchs made Spain a centralized nation – their power was at its height during the reign of Carlos III, who succeeded Fernando because the king left no heir.
-His enlightened reign saw the foundation of academies of science and art and the beginning of free trade.
+His enlightened rule saw the foundation of academies of science and art and the beginning of free trade.

-Today, modern Santander cuts a fine figure, surrounded by gorgeous mountain and coastal scenery and yet offering a vibrant urban environment for lovers of culture and gastronomy.
-First-rate museums, excellent shopping, fine restaurants, and lively nightlife make this city an absorbing place to spend a long weekend.
+Today, modern Santander cuts a fine figure, surrounded by gorgeous mountain and coastal scenery yet offering a vibrant urban environment for lovers of culture and gastronomy.
+First-rate museums, excellent shopping, fine restaurants, and lively nightlife make this city an exciting place to spend a long weekend.
 The only problem, as ever, is knowing where to start.